Battle of Göllheim: Battle

 Albert initially avoided a collision, but then on July 2, 1298 deployed his troops in a strategically favorable position on the Hasenbühl, a hill near Göllheim.
 Göllheim community is located 20 km south of Alzey between Kaiserslautern and Worms, near the Donnersberg massif.

 Johannes von Geissel describes the exact course of the battle in his 1835 monograph The Battle of Hasenbühl and the King's Cross at Göllheim.
 The battle was fought in three engagements and lasted from the morning until the early afternoon.
-The battle remained undecided for many hours and, even after Adolf's death, did it not end immediately.
+The battle remained undecided for many hours and, even after Adolf's death, it did not end immediately.
 The third engagement proved to be decisive.
 Adolf, who is said to have rushed to attack, was possibly slain by a Raugrave named Georg.
 Thereupon a large part of Adolf's army dissolved and fled, others continued to fight until they learnt about Adolf's death.
 According to Geissel's monograph, 3,000 battle horses perished on the losing side, while the winners fared not much better.

 The result of the battle was generally considered as a judgment of God.
 Nevertheless, Albert insisted on a formal election by the electors, which took place in Frankfurt on July 27, 1298.
 As the kingship returned to the Habsburgs, the conflicts of interest between the electors and the king continued.

 Adolf's widow, Imagina of Isenburg-Limburg, saw her husband's coffin transferred from Rosenthal Abbey to Speyer Cathedral by emperor Henry VII in 1309.
 There he was buried alongside his rival Albert, who had been murdered in 1308 by his own nephew Johann.
 Imagina had a memorial cross erected on the battlefield near Göllheim, which was designed in the early Gothic style.
 In the 19th century a chapel was built around it, and it has been preserved to this day.